 For any of these, you can get started by joining a meeting and say hi, or join our chat and introduce yourself in the "#new members" stream.
 We also have collected all important links and info on our onboarding page.
 If things are not clear, please let us know in the Zulip chat so that we can improve.

 Anyone may attend our workshops, and this is a great way to get started.
-If you want to do more than just attend, join our chat and give feedback during the workshop.
+Our courses are free to the whole world and designed for individual learners, too.

 Maybe you want to bring all the rest of your research group as your team?